-The Team Roster form must identify the gender of each witness so that references to such parties must be made using the preferred pronoun.
+The Team Roster form must identify the gender of each witness so that references to such parties may be made using the preferred pronoun.
 Each participating team and all volunteer judges shall be given a Team Roster before every trial.
+This electronic form can be found on the Bar Foundation website.